complight/complight.github.io/docs/publications/multi_color.md

   ![Image title](../media/holohdr_teaser.png){ width="800" }
 </figure>

-Below figure shows photographs from our holographic display for conventional and HoloHDR schemes (more sample results in our supplementary).
+Below figure shows photographs from our holographic display for conventional and our schemes (more sample results in our supplementary).
-For such a scene, HoloHDR can safely support up to $\times1.8$ peak brightness without causing significant image distortions or artifacts.
+For such a scene, our method can safely support up to $\times1.8$ peak brightness without causing significant image distortions or artifacts.
 On the other hand, the conventional hologram fails to support peak brightness higher than $\times1.0$.
 Beyond $\times1.8$ peak brightness levels, images are typically heavily dominated by noise in the conventional case.